-In this presentation, Fleming will share his riveting journey from being an at-risk youth and college dropout to becoming an award-winning Harvard educator.
-Fleming will reveal the lessons and tools that he uses to transform underprivileged youth into global champions and Ivy League scholars.
+In this presentation, Fleming shared his riveting journey from being an at-risk youth and college dropout to becoming an award-winning Harvard educator.
+Fleming revealed the lessons and tools that he uses to transform underprivileged youth into global champions and Ivy League scholars.
 Among the many topics addressed are best practices in the importance of leadership in intentionally supporting pedagogy, classroom management, climate and culture, administration, socio-emotional intelligence, and much more.

 Jacinto Ramos Jr., Chair, Council of Urban Boards of Education, NSBA and President, Fort Worth Independent School District, TX

 Devin Del Palacio, Chair, National Black Council of School Board Members, NSBA and Board Member, Tolleson Union High School District, AZ

 Moderated by Kathleen Vail, Director of Publications, NSBA

 General Session: Equity Starts at The Top!
 A Panel Discussion with Education Leaders

 Dr. Nakia Hall, Director of Field Services, Illinois Association of School Boards